 Our agents at AIS can help you better understand what your Homeowners Insurance policy covers and what you need to buy separately.
 We’ll make it easy for you to compare Flood Insurance quotes no matter which state you live in.
 Call (855) 247-5298 today so AIS Insurance can help you find the right policy at the right price.

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-It is not intended to replace manuals or instructions or the advice of a qualified professional.
+It should not replace manuals or instructions or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.
-Such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.